Newar language: Writing systems

-Nepal Bhasa is currently written in Nepal Lipi, Ranajana Lipi and Devanagari script.
+Nepal Bhasa is currently written in Nepal Lipi, Ranjana Lipi and Devanagari script.
 The script originally used, Nepal Lipi or "Nepalese script", fell into disuse at the beginning of the 20th century when writing in the language and the script was banned, which resulted in emergence of Devanagari script.
 However, in past decades attempts are being made for revival.

 Nepal Lipi, also known as Nepal Akha, emerged in the 10th century.
 Over the centuries, a number of variants of Nepali Lipi have appeared.

 Nepal has been written in a variety of abugida scripts: